joshgerdes/jekyll-uno/_posts/2018-06-26-Using-dsc-for-windows-hardening.md

 The rough guide of the process to replicate this is as follows:

-1. Download the [IASE/DISA Group
+1. Download the [IASE Group Policies](https://iase.disa.mil/stigs/gpo/Pages/index.aspx){:target="_blank"} and [ADMXtoDSC](https://github.com/gpoguy/ADMXToDSC){:target="_blank"} script
-    Policies](https://iase.disa.mil/stigs/gpo/Pages/index.aspx){:target="_blank"} and
-    [ADMXtoDSC](https://github.com/gpoguy/ADMXToDSC){:target="_blank"} script